SatPurusha/LightingSite/src/pages/content/inspiration-and-light.md

 >
 > <footer>Elisabeth Kübler-Ross

-{% image "right", "Inspiration-2", "Darkness Holding the Light" %}
+{% imageInspire "right", "Inspiration-2", "Darkness Holding the Light" %}

 We all sparkle and shine, some of us more than others, but what is revealed when the darkness sets in.